abpio/abp-commercial-docs/en/abp-suite/generating-crud-page.md

 ### Saving an entity

-There are 2 action to save the entity.
+There are 2 options to save an entity.

-#### Save as draft
+#### Save

-Saves only the entity and not generates any code.
+Saves only the entity as draft and doesn't generate code.
 This is useful when you don't want to apply changes to your project.

 #### Save and generate

-Saves the entity and generates related code.
-Your project will be updated.
+Saves the entity and generates code.
+Your project will be added a new CRUD page.

 ### Database table